hindutva/hindutva.github.io/main/books/vivekAnanda/volume_6/writings_prose_and_poems/460_matter_for_serious_thought.md

 of the illustrious Hassan and Hossain rend the skies today.
 Who was there whose heart was not touched by the lamentation and beating of breasts that took place on this mournful occasion?
-The tale of the Kârbâlâ, now a thousand years old, has been renovated today.
+The tale of the Kārbālā, now a thousand years old, has been renovated today.

 Among this crowd of spectators were two Rajput gentlemen, who had come from a far-off village to see the festival.
-The Thakur Sahibs were — as is generally the case with village zemindârs (landlords) — innocent of learning.
+The Thakur Sahibs were — as is generally the case with village zemindārs (landlords) — innocent of learning.
 That Mohammedan culture, the shower of euphuistic phraseology with its nice and correct pronunciation, the varieties of fashionable dress — the loose-fitting cloaks and tight trousers and turbans, of a